begbaj/linux_scripts/README.md

 - [restore_kde.sh]("restore_kde.sh"): clears all configuration and settings of a KDE Plasma installation

 ## LICENSE
-all scripts on this repository are unde the GPLv3
+all scripts on this repository are under the GPLv3